 While the time periods mandated by the GDPR cannot be relaxed, the DPC will assess any complaints made based on all the relevant facts, including extenuating circumstances caused by COVID-19.

-For further information please contact Jeanne Kelly at email@example.com.
+For further information please contact Aideen Burke at firstname.lastname@example.org.

 We regularly publish useful content on a wide range of legal and business topics.
 Please click the button below if you would like to receive these by email.Subscribe